-A unique day-trip from the campsite!
+This run is a unique day-trip that can be taken right from the campsite!
 This trail offers route-finding along a primitive trail marked by cairns.
 The views of the peaks to the west are dramatic.
-Cottonwood Pass may also be referred to as Milwaukee Pass, as it comes within a few hundred feet of the summit.
+Cottonwood Pass may also be referred to as Milwaukee Pass, as it comes within a few hundred feet of the summit of Milwaukee Peak.

-(high clearance recommended, but there is always a Subaru up there) and headed toward Upper Sand Creek Lake via the Music Pass Trail to Upper Sand Creek Lake
+We parked at the Music Pass Trailhead (high clearance is recommended, but there is always a Subaru up there) and headed toward Upper Sand Creek Lake via the Music Pass Trail to Upper Sand Creek Lake

 1. A mile or so before the lake, there is a fork to the right that leads to some decent campsites.
-This track begins at a campsite.
+This track begins from this fork.

 2. There are signs that say "Follow the Cairns".
 The placement of the cairns is adequate, but they can be difficult to distinguish from the conglomerate outcrops and boulders that dot the drainage.